wp-plugins/google-document-embedder/readme.txt

 = What about private documents? =
 The file must be publically available, but there is no reason why you need to publish the location.
 With GDE you can hide the URL as well as block direct downloads of the file.
 In combination with robots.txt and other mechanisms for blocking search engines or file browsing on your site, the document can be effectively private to everyone but the viewer itself.
+You can also try the [Secure Documents](http://www.davistribe.org/gde/secure-docs/ "Secure Documents") feature for more robust document security.

 = Does it work with files saved in Google Docs/Drive? = This plug-in utilizes the viewer from Google Docs in a standalone fashion.
 There is no direct integration with Google Docs and even those